|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

 The ML System references Name Address Records in the Order Entry System (optional) to print mailing labels, memos and computer letters to Bill-To and Ship-To customer names.

-The MLS software supports dynamic linking to data entry procedure from an inquiry procedure (such as ML06 to ML01) with a single keystroke (function key F7.
+This user-friendly MLS software supports dynamic linking to data entry procedure from an inquiry procedure (such as ML06 to ML01) with a single keystroke (function key F7).
+The linking data field is marked by an up arrowhead.
 Dynamic linking to existing General Notes Record (DB17) containing special notes on a Name-ID is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on the data entry screen.

 Procedure DB18 in the Database Control System is used to export contact name data to a csv file and to import a csv file of contact names, reformat csv variable length records to fixed length data records and create the input Transfer File for subsequent editing and updating of the online master database by procedure ML08.
 CSV files contain variable length records where data values or fields are separated by a comma.
 Generally, a csv file uses the internal ASCII coding structure.

-The Mailing List System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+The Mailing List System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the MLS software can be run on a single stand-alone personal computer or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the mailing list menu.
-The 2018 version of the online mailing list software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the mailing list menu.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Mailing List software.
 The MLS source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
-A Micro Focus cobol compiler is used to generate the MLS executable programs for personal computers.
-Each ML end-user procedure identified on the Mailing List Menu corresponds to a separate application program.
+A Micro Focus cobol compiler is used to generate the MLS executable programs for personal computers using 32-bit or 64-bit addressing.
+Each ML end-user procedure identified on the Mailing List System Menu corresponds to a separate application program.

-The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for any version of MS Windows, (2) MLS Procedure Manual and (3) online Help File.
+The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for the Microsoft Windows environment, (2) MLS Procedure Manual and (3) online Help File.
 The technical MLS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo for any version of MS Windows on a CD-ROM disc (or USB flash drive) of this ML System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample management reports and screen formats or a free working demo of this user-friendly ML System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any MLS software questions or problems.